Trauma-Informed FacilitationOnline, three times in 2024

 - Bachelor of Science (Hons)

-This workshop is 6 hours split over two days.
-When you register, you are registering for both days.
+This workshop is six hours, split over two, three-hour sessions.
+When you register, you are registering for both three-hour sessions.

 Due to the nature of the workshop, entering the workshop after 9.30am is not permitted, so please arrive 5-10 minutes early to get settled and sort out any tech issues so you are ready to start at 9.30am.
 The Zoom meeting room will be locked at 9.30am.

-We finish at 12.30pm and will break for a short tea break.
+We finish at 12.30pm and will break for ten minutes roughly in the middle.

 Online on Zoom.
-The link will be automatically emailed when you register.
+The link will be emailed to you two days before the workshop starts along with other pre-session information.

 Attending the workshop on a computer will be best.
 If you attend on a mobile device you won’t get the most out of the workshop.

-Please ensure you have a private space for the duration of the workshop.
+Please ensure you have a private space for the duration of the workshop if possible.

-You also need to have your video on for the workshop if your bandwidth allows for it.
+It’s also best if you can have your video on for the workshop if your bandwidth allows for it.

 The workshop fee is:

-- $480 full price (organisations and individuals on incomes over $70K per annum), or
+- $480 full price (organisations, and individuals on incomes over $70K AUD per annum), or

-For participants joining from regions with significantly different economies, please contact us at firstname.lastname@example.org for an adjusted rate.
+For participants joining from regions with significantly different economies, please contact us at email@example.com for fairtrade rate.

 Cancellations with seven or more days’ notice will receive a full refund.